Theodorh123/apex-predictrons/README.md

-Be sure to checkout the Development branch and push all your commits there. git pull git checkout Development git push
+Be sure to checkout the Development branch and push all your commits there. git pull git checkout Development

+To add and commit your changes, use git add . git commit -m "Commit message" git push
 ```